 Enter your current nonimmigrant status.
-For example, enter your current nonimmigrant status shown on your current INS Form I-94.
+For example, enter your current nonimmigrant status shown on your current Immigration Form I-94.

 Enter the date your current nonimmigrant status expires.
-For example, you may enter the date of expiration shown on your current INS Form I-94.
+For example, you may enter the date of expiration shown on your current Immigration Form I-94.
 Enter "DS" on line 9b if the date of expiration is based on "duration of status."

-Nonresident alien students, professors/ teachers, and researchers using Form 8233 to claim a tax treaty withholding exemption for compensation for personal services must attach to Form 8233 the statement required by Rev. Proc.
-87-8, 87-9, or 93-22.
-The format and contents of the required statements are contained in Pub.
+Nonresident alien students, trainees, professors/teachers, and researchers using Form 8233 to claim a tax treaty withholding exemption for compensation for personal services must attach to Form 8233 a statement.
+The format and contents of the required statements are shown in Appendix A and Appendix B in Pub.
 519.